Self-concordant smoothing in proximal quasi-Newton algorithms for large-scale convex composite optimization: Convergence analysis

-To prove the local convergence of Algorithm \ref{alg:GGNSCOREProx}, we need an additional assumption about the behaviour of the Jacobian matrix $J_k$ near $x^*$.
-As before, $J_k$ denotes the Jacobian matrix evaluated at $x_k$; likewise, $V_k$ and $u_k$.
-At $x^*$, we respectively write $J^*$, $V^*$ and $u^*$.
-We assume the following: \begin{enumerate}[label=\enumlabel{G}, ref=\enumref{G}] \item $\|J_kv\|\ge \beta_1\|v\|$, $\beta_1 > 0$, for all $x_k$ near $x^*$, and for any $v\in \rr^n$. \end{enumerate} For $f$ defined by \eqref{eq:f-ggn}, condition \ref{ass:g1} implies that the singular values of $J_k$ are uniformly bounded away from zero, at least locally.
-Let the unaugmented version of the residual vector $u_k$ be denoted $\tilde{u}_k$ at $x_k$, that is,
+Finally, putting the above estimates into \eqref{eq:xk-bound}, we obtain \eqref{eq:conv-rate-xk-alg1}. \end{proof} To prove the local convergence of Algorithm \ref{alg:GGNSCOREProx}, we need an additional assumption about the behaviour of the Jacobian matrix $J_k$ near $x^\star $.
+As before, $J_k$ denotes the Jacobian matrix evaluated at $x_k$; likewise, $V_k$ and $e_k$.
+At $x^\star $, we respectively write $J^\star $, $V^\star $ and $u^\star $.
+We assume the following: \begin{enumerate}[label=\enumlabel{G}, ref=\enumref{G}] \item $\|J_kv\|\ge \beta_1\|v\|$, $\beta_1 \in \rp$, for all $x_k$ near $x^\star $, and for any $v\in \rr^n$. \end{enumerate} For $f$ defined by \eqref{eq:f-ggn}, condition \ref{ass:g1} implies that the singular values of $J_k$ are uniformly bounded away from zero, at least locally.
+Let the unaugmented version of the residual vector $e_k$ be denoted by $\tilde{e}_k$, that is,

 Define the following matrix: